lordzac/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that reverse its input a script that displays all users and their home directories, sorted by users a command that finds all empty files and directories in the current directory and all sub-directories
+a script that reverse its input a script that displays all users and their home directories, sorted by users a command that finds all empty files and directories in the current directory and all sub-directories script that lists all the files with a .gif extension in the current directory and all its sub-directories